TuringGpt/Dashboard_Clone/envs/wiki_confluence/tools/interface_1/policy.md

 - Content Contributor (must have 'edit' permission)

 1. Obtain page_id (required), updated_by_user_id (required), content_snapshot (required), current_version_number (required: for optimistic locking), new_title (optional), new_parent_page_id (optional), and target_space_id (optional).
+2. Use get_user to retrieve the user record.
+Then use get_permissions to retrieve the user permission.
-2. Call get_page to verify the page exists and retrieve its current version number for optimistic locking against current_version_number.
+3. Call get_page to verify the page exists and retrieve its current version number for optimistic locking against current_version_number.
-3. Call manage_pages to apply the title, parent, and/or space changes to the primary page record.
+4. Call manage_pages to apply the title, parent, and/or space changes to the primary page record.
-4. Call manage_page_versions to create a new version record with the provided content_snapshot.
+5. Then call manage_page_versions to create a new version record with the provided content_snapshot.
-5. Call send_notification to confirm the successful update and new version number to the user.
+6. Call send_notification to confirm the successful update and new version number to the user.
-6. Create an audit entry with create_new_audit_trail.
+7. Create an audit entry with record_audit_log.

 **Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**